umarhassan1996/sen-uk-data-stories/DSweek2-MED7373.md

 ## Methodology/Tutorial

-For this pivot table, I saved the original csv that I downloaded from the Explore Education Statistics website of gov.uk for SEN by age and gender, covering the 2019/20 academic year as an Excel Workbook before I selected insert to copy all the data into a new sheet to create the Pivot Table.
+For this pivot table, I saved the original csv that I downloaded from the Explore Education Statistics website of gov.uk for SEN by age and gender.

+The data covered the 2019/20 academic year as an Excel Workbook before I selected insert to copy all the data into a new sheet to create the Pivot Table.

-I then created a pivot table that filtered the data to the latest time period (201920) while filtering out the Missing and Total values from the primary_need column.
+I filtered out the data to the latest time period (201920) while filtering out the Missing and Total values from the primary_need column.

 Next, I dragged region_name on Rows and removed (blank) from the view and added number_of_pupils onto Values.